 - .
 December acquisition of properties and other assets from the Blackstone $\ensuremath{\mathsf{Entities}}$ - .
 December issuance of Series C senior notes - .
 August issuance of Series A senior notes and Series B senior notes and retirement of previously outstanding senior notes - .
 Acquisition of, or purchase of controlling interests in, eleven hotels - .
-Purchase of minority interests in two hotels $% \left( 1\right) =\left( 1\right) \left( 1\right)$ - .
+Purchase of minority interests in two hotels - .
 Disposition of two hotels

-All of the above transactions except for the issuance of Class B preferred stock, the tender offer for the acquisition of Hopewell Group Ltd. and its corresponding indirect interest in one hotel, the repurchase of common stock and QUIPs during the fourth quarter of 1999, the repayment of the term loan, the redemption of OP Units for cash and the disposition of two hotels are already reflected in our consolidated balance sheet as of September 10, 1999 and, therefore, no pro forma adjustments for these transactions were necessary in the unaudited pro forma balance sheet.
+All of the above transactions except for the issuance of Class B preferred stock, the acquisition of Hopewell Group Ltd. and its corresponding indirect interest in one hotel, the repurchase of common stock and QUIPs during the fourth quarter of 1999, the repayment of the term loan, the redemption of OP Units for cash and the disposition of three hotels are already reflected in our consolidated balance sheet as of September 10, 1999 and, therefore, no pro forma adjustments for these transactions were necessary in the unaudited pro forma balance sheet.